How To Create a Succession Planning Process For Your Business (2024)

 9. Successor Readiness Assessments

 Before promoting individuals into key roles, conduct thorough readiness assessments.
-Evaluate not only their technical skills but also their leadership competencies, cultural fit, and alignment with organisational values.
-Ensure that potential successors are not just capable but fully prepared for the responsibilities of their new roles.
+Evaluate their technical skills, leadership competencies, cultural fit, and alignment with organisational values.
+Ensure that potential successors are capable and fully prepared for their new roles' responsibilities.

 10. Succession Planning Training

 Provide training for HR professionals, managers, and leaders involved in the succession planning process.
-Equip them with the skills and knowledge necessary to identify, develop, and assess potential successors effectively.
+Equip them with the skills and knowledge necessary to effectively identify, develop, and assess potential successors.
 A well-trained team ensures the success and longevity of your succession planning initiatives.

 11. Encourage Leadership Development Programmes